Windows10CE/DSPPlugins/DSPCheats/README.md

 ## Changelog
 2.2.0
-Added Unlock All button to UnlockInstantly
+Added Unlock All button to UnlockInstantly FreeHandcraft's changing of the ability to handcraft every item will no longer persist across saves if disabled.
-Added FreeHandcraft ability to craft things not normally handcraftable Fixes NoVeinUsage only patching some of the vein count decrements.
+Fixes NoVeinUsage only patching some of the vein count decrements.

 2.1.0